White Paper

 In most organizations, developers believe they spend more time on new features than they actually do when their work is objectively analyzed.
 Our own research puts the average time spent on new value creation at just under 20% — one day out of five.

-Metrics such as sprint completion rates (often referred to as the "say-do ratio") and requirements stability serve as proxies for this understanding.
-When teams consistently do what they say they’ll do, it suggests a healthy balance between ambition and realism.
-Likewise, stable requirements indicate clarity in what needs to be built — minimizing churn and rework that delay value delivery.
+When teams consistently deliver what they commit to, it suggests a healthy balance between ambition and realism.
+Stable requirements indicate clarity in what needs to be built, minimizing churn and rework that delay value delivery.

 How Braze Sustains Continuous Value Delivery